Prenuptial agreement: Ukraine

-In accordance with provisions of Section 10 of the Family Code of Ukraine, marriage relationships, rights and duties of spouses can be regulated by a Marriage contract as well if spouses wish to settle their property relations in other manner then it is provided by the Family Code of Ukraine.
+Under provisions of Section 10 of the Family Code of Ukraine, marriage relationships, rights, and duties of spouses can be regulated by a marriage contract as well if spouses wish to settle their property relations in another manner than it is provided by the Family Code of Ukraine.

-Marriage (prenuptial) contract can be concluded by a woman and a man, who applied for registration of their marriage as well as by spouses.
-Underaged person, who wants to conclude a marriage contract before registration of the marriage, is to have a signed consent of his/her parent or custodian certified by a notary.
+A marriage (prenuptial) contract can be concluded by a woman and a man, who applied for registration of their marriage as well as by spouses.
+An underaged person, who wants to conclude a marriage contract before registration of the marriage, is to have the signed consent of his/her parent or custodian certified by a notary.

-Numerous provisions of this section of the Family Code of Ukraine provide quite extensive requirements as regarding the form and contents of the marriage contract and the procedural issues of making the same are regulated by appropriate Instruction of the Ministry of Justice of Ukraine as regarding the procedure of notarization of marriage contracts as well as far as notarization is required.
+Numerous provisions of this section of the Family Code of Ukraine provide quite extensive requirements regarding the form and contents of the marriage contract and the procedural issues of making the same are regulated by appropriate Instruction of the Ministry of Justice of Ukraine regarding the procedure of notarization of marriage contracts as well as far as notarization is required.

-Imperative requirements as regarding content of the marriage contract are provided by clause 93 of the Family Code of Ukraine, which states that the marriage contract governs property relations between spouses, determines their property rights and duties.
-Marriage contract can also determine property rights and duties of spouses as parents, but with certain limitations.
+Imperative requirements regarding the content of the marriage contract are provided by clause 93 of the Family Code of Ukraine, which states that the marriage contract governs property relations between spouses, and determines their property rights and duties.
+A marriage contract can also determine the property rights and duties of spouses as parents but with certain limitations.
 Personal relations of spouses cannot be regulated by the marriage contract, as well as personal relations between spouses and their children.
 This rule is also provided by clause 93 of the Family Code of Ukraine.
-Marriage contract, which reduce rights of children and put one of spouses on a poor material state, are not permitted by the above imperative regulation.
-Within the frameworks of the marriage contract none of spouses can acquire any immovable property or other property, which requires the state registration.
+Marriage contracts, which reduce the rights of children and put one of the spouses in a poor material state, are not permitted by the above imperative regulation.
+Within the framework of the marriage contract, none of the spouses can acquire any immovable property or other property, which requires state registration.